SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/using-search-criteria.md

   * Counter values are only relevant if you have purchased a licence for and have enabled status monitors.

-    Under **Field** you will find one or more of these options, depending on whether you choose a counter field for sales or activities:
+    Under **Field** you will find one or more of these options, depending on if you choose a counter field for sales or activities:

     **SAINT type**: Here you choose the activity type you want to search for.
     **With status**: Here you choose the status of the sale you want to search for.
-    **Direction**: Here you can choose whether the activity is incoming or outgoing.
+    **Direction**: Here you can choose if the activity is incoming or outgoing.
     **Amount class**: Here you choose the sale's amount class.
 See [Sale - Amount class][1].
     **Intention**: Here you choose the intention of the activity.